toy-soldier/ev-adoption/README.md

 This tiering provides a simple, transparent way to compare EV adoption against emissions outcomes across grids with very different levels of renewable penetration.

+*Note: The thresholds (70%, 40%) were chosen as intuitive cutoffs to group countries into high, medium, and low renewable adoption.
+These breakpoints are not absolute, but they simplify comparison and align with how energy analysts often frame renewable penetration levels.*

 ---

 ## Tools & Skills